gatsbyjs/gatsby/docs/docs/graphql-reference.md

 <iframe src="https://gatsbygraphql.sloppy.zone/?query=%7B%0A%20%20allMarkdownRemark(%0A%20%20%20%20filter%3A%20%7Bfrontmatter%3A%20%7Bdate%3A%20%7Bne%3A%20null%7D%7D%7D%0A%20%20)%20%7B%0A%20%20%20%20edges%20%7B%0A%20%20%20%20%20%20node%20%7B%0A%20%20%20%20%20%20%20%20frontmatter%20%7B%0A%20%20%20%20%20%20%20%20%20%20title%0A%20%20%20%20%20%20%20%20%20%20date(formatString%3A%20%22dddd%20DD%20MMMM%20YYYY%22)%0A%20%20%20%20%20%20%20%20%7D%0A%20%20%20%20%20%20%7D%0A%20%20%20%20%7D%0A%20%20%7D%0A%7D" width="600" height="400"></iframe>

+Gatsby relies on [Moment.js](https://momentjs.com/) to format the dates.
+This allows you to use any tokens in your string.
+See [moment.js documentation](https://momentjs.com/docs/#/displaying/format/) for more tokens.

+Example: `anotherDate(formatString: "dddd, MMMM Do YYYY, h:mm:ss a") // Sunday, August 5th 2018, 10:56:14 am`

 > TODO: Expand on the possibilities of formatting - which fields can be formatted?
 What are the available formatting options?

 ## Sort, filter, limit & format together